 - Conflict and peace

 - Peace and development

-East- and South-East Asia, Iran, Germany
+East- and South-East Asia, Iran, EU

 MA in Non-Proliferation and International Security, King’s College London, UK; BA in International Relations and International Organization, University of Groningen, Netherlands